AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 Sure, your state has Graduated Driver Licensing (GDL) laws that may restrict your teen driver’s curfew, passengers, and supervision.
-But depending on which state you live in, these laws may not be enough to keep your child safe.
+But depending on your state, these laws may not be enough to keep your child safe.
 In Arizona, for instance, there is no driving curfew or restrictions on passengers, meaning that as soon as a teen driver gets their learner’s permit at age 15-and-a-half, they can drive all night with as many teenage passengers as they want.
 This may be legal, but that doesn’t mean it’s safe.

 Many parents sign driving contracts with their teens to establish safer driving practices and supplement state laws.
 This article will define what a parent-teen driving contract is, explain how it can benefit your teen driver, and provide example contracts you can print out and sign today.